tgnemecek/core-website/src/collections/pages/team.md

     bio: Mercedes lives in Barcelona with her husband and three children.
 She defines herself as a "book eater" who is fascinated by the richness of language, and finding the exact meaning of each word and its equivalent in other languages.
-She has been in the field of translation and interpreting for more than 25 years, in which she started in the 1990s when she lived in the United States working for an NGO.
-Since then, she has been an English-Spanish interpreter in countless courses, workshops, conferences, and seminars, in the United States, India and Spain, as well as an English-Spanish translator of different works, including the book "Prospering" by Sharon Seivert.
+Mercedes has been in the field of translation and interpreting since the 1990s when she lived in the United States and worked for an NGO.
+Since then, she has been an English-Spanish interpreter for countless courses, workshops, conferences, and seminars, in the United States, India and Spain.
+She also has been the English-Spanish translator of different works, including the book "Prospering" by Sharon Seivert.
     title: Alisson Garcia
     description: Customer Success Manager
     linkedin: https://www.linkedin.com/in/mercedes-bellavista-9825681a/